18 Tips For a Better React Code Review (TS/JS)

 For example, divide them into at least 3 groups:

-- MINOR – In here we have some improvements – how we can make the code better and future-proof.
+MINOR – In here we have some improvements – how we can write better code and build future-proof products.
 Mostly about changing the implementation to a more readable code, more reusable or just better but won’t affect functionality (mostly) :).
 But if the developer has a good explanation about why it should stay this way – it’s fine to skip these.

 Remember to communicate with your developer about the comments.
 That will speed up the process a lot.

-Sometimes a simple “Hi, I left a few comments in your PR, please let me know if you have any questions.” is enough.
+Sometimes a simple “Hi, I left a few comments in your PR, please let me know if you have any necessary comments or questions.” is enough.

 Summary